gordonbrander/generative-ui-playbook/README.md

 - [Small alphabets](https://gordonbrander.com/pattern/small-alphabets/)
 - [Alphabets of emergence](https://subconscious.substack.com/p/provoking-emergence-with-alphabets)

+## Control vs. interest

+In general:

+1. Putting a lower-bound on quality will restrict _variety_.
+When all output is “equally interesting”, nothing is interesting.
+“Information is the difference that makes a difference” (Gregory Bateson).
+Capping downside caps upside.
+2. Increasing depth _or_ breadth reduces control but increases interest.
+Minecraft has voxels and finite block types for a reason.

 ## 10,000 bowls of oatmeal

 A generative system can be emergent, and even open-ended without being interesting.
 Kate Compton calls this the [10,000 bowls of oatmeal problem](https://galaxykate0.tumblr.com/post/139774965871/so-you-want-to-build-a-generator):